Xanthium: Toxicity and uses

 The common cocklebur (Xanthium strumarium) is a native of North America.
 It has become an invasive species worldwide.
 It invades agricultural lands and can be poisonous to livestock, including horses, cattle, and sheep.
 Some domestic animals will avoid consuming the plant if other forage is present, but less discriminating animals, such as pigs, will consume the plants and then sicken and die.
 The seedlings and seeds are the most toxic parts of the plants.
 Symptoms usually occur within a few hours, producing unsteadiness and weakness, depression, nausea and vomiting, twisting of the neck muscles, rapid and weak pulse, difficulty breathing, and eventually death.

-The plant also has been used for making yellow dye, hence the name of the genus (Greek xanthos = 'yellow').
+The plant also has been used for making yellow dye, hence the name of the genus (Greek xanthos means 'yellow').
 The many species of this plant, which can be found in many areas, may actually be varieties of two or three species.
 The seed oil is edible.

-Xanthium strumarium is known as cang er zi (苍耳子) in traditional Chinese medicine.
+Xanthium strumarium is known as cang er zi (蒼耳子) in traditional Chinese medicine.
 Xanthium is also used to treat nasal and sinus congestion.

 The spines and seeds of this fruit are rich in a chemical called carboxyatractyloside (CAT), formerly referred to as xanthostrumarin, which is the chemical that is responsible for most of the adverse effects from the use of cang er zi.
 CAT has been shown to be a growth inhibitor in Xanthium and other plants, serving two functions, delaying seed germination and inhibiting the growth of other plants.
 Most of the chemical is concentrated in the spines.
 When the bur is prepared as an herbal remedy, the spines are usually removed, reducing the CAT content of the finished product.

-In literature

-In the O. Henry novel Cabbages and Kings cockleburrs (spelt thus) are used as a plot device in the chapters Shoes and Ships to persuade the normally barefooted inhabitants of a town in the fictitious banana republic of Anchuria to buy shoes.